 Additionally, the Hidden Paths ability gained at level 10 is marvelously useful.
 Using a bonus action to teleport yourself or an ally across the battlefield is endlessly useful.
 It’s effectively a better version of Misty Step that doesn’t eat up spell resources.

-Despite being my personal favorite of the Druid subclasses, the Circle of Dreams still finds itself in that “high end of B-tier” type placement.
+Despite being my personal favorite of the Druid subclasses, the Circle of Dreams still finds itself in that “high end of B-tier, low end of A-tier” type placement.

 The healing and utility that the Circle of Dreams Druid offers is genuinely impressive, but it’s almost not even fair to hold it up to the standard of our top 3 Druid subclasses!